Eykamp String Quartet

-Though described as “a small young woman”, violinist Dr. Jia-Rong Gan was praised for having a “sound and command of her instrument that belied her physical stature” (Classical Voice of North Carolina).
-A native of Malaysia, Dr. Gan began her violin studies at the age of five and has since captivated audiences across the United States, Europe, and Asia.
+Though described as “a small young woman”, violinist Jia-Rong Gan was praised for having a “sound and command of her instrument that belied her physical stature” (Classical Voice of North Carolina).
+A native of Malaysia, Jia-Rong began her violin studies at the age of five and has since captivated audiences across the United States, Europe, and Asia.

-Dr. Gan has won numerous competitions, including concerto competition at Brevard Music Festival and Western Illinois University; First Prize winner of the Young Musical Talent of Malaysia Competition, Music Teachers National Association Senior String Category at the State Level, and the American String Teachers Association National Solo Competition; and has performed as a soloist with Florida State University Symphony Orchestra, Brevard Music Center Orchestra, and WIU Symphony Orchestra.
+As a soloist, Jia-Rong has won numerous competitions, including concerto competition at Brevard Music Festival and Western Illinois University; First Prize winner of the Young Musical Talent of Malaysia Competition, Music Teachers National Association Senior String Category at the State Level, and the American String Teachers Association National Solo Competition; and has performed as a soloist with University of Evansville Symphony Orchestra, Florida State University Symphony Orchestra, Brevard Music Center Orchestra, and WIU Symphony Orchestra.

-Dr. Gan earned a Doctor of Music at Florida State University, where she served as Corinne Stillwell’s teaching assistant.
+Jia-Rong earned a Doctor of Music at Florida State University, where she served as Corinne Stillwell’s teaching assistant.
 She received a Master of Music at Florida State University and a Bachelor of Music from Western Illinois University in which she graduated summa cum laude.
-Her principal teachers have included Corinne Stillwell, Dr. Julieta Mihai, and Malgorzata Potocka.
+Her principal teachers included Corinne Stillwell, Dr. Julieta Mihai, and Malgorzata Potocka.